Encrypting with OpenPGP Library for .NET

 VB.NET example

-Encrypting multiple file was first introduced by PGP(r) version 9 and later by other OpenPGP implementations.
+Encrypting multiple files into a single .pgp archive was first introduced by PGP(r) version 9 and later by other OpenPGP implementations.

 Please have in mind that the recipient of the encrypted content should use PGP (r) 9+ or compatible software.
 This example will show how to encrypt multiple files in one OpenPGP archive with the library.